Research - clinical trials for DCIS

 Trials that are carried out on patients are known as clinical trials.
 These may be carried out to:

 You may be asked to take part in a treatment research trial.
 There can be many benefits in doing this.
 Trials help to improve knowledge about cancer and develop new treatments.
-You will be carefully monitored during and after the study.
+You’ll be carefully monitored during and after the study.

 Usually, several hospitals around the country take part in these trials.
 It’s important to bear in mind that some treatments that look promising at first are often later found not to be as good as existing treatments or to have side effects that outweigh the benefits.